The Garden of Delights

 At times, like Tygra, we are faced with choices between our own illusory personal pleasures and our real interpersonal and social responsibilities.
 The conflict over right and wrong moral choice demands we use our intact power of reasoning and be on guard against distractions from forces unduly influencing us.
 Person’s intent on doing evil or mind-altering substances can alter our perceptions and judgments and weaken our ability to make right choices.
 A purity of spirit and a sound moral judgment, as represented by Willa, are strong defenses against evil forces and temptations and their consequences.

-This episode is obviously an allegory for the risks of drug taking, and the execution of this is extremely clever, for several reasons.
-Firstly, the choice of character to fall under the influence of Mumm-Ra’s fruit is an inspired one – whilst the obvious choices for this would have been either Lion-O or one of the Thunderkittens as the most naïve characters, instead it is Tygra who succumbs.
-Throughout the series, Tygra is consistently portrayed as the most level headed, calm and rational of the ThunderCats, and so for him to become the ThunderCat addicted to the fruit is doubly shocking.
-Exactly why Tygra gives in so easily to the temptation of the fruit is actually something that is slightly obscure in this episode, although it would be explained in an episode from season 2, “The Keystone”, where Tygra again becomes addicted, this time to the confidence-boosting powers of the item in question – Tygra reveals that he is shy, and in so doing we learn why he would be susceptible to some sort of confidence-boosting stimulant.
+This episode is obviously an allegory for the risks of drug abuse, and the execution of this is extremely clever, for several reasons.
+Firstly, the choice of character to fall under the influence of Mumm-Ra’s fruit is an inspired one—whilst the obvious choices for this would have been either Lion-O or one of the Thunderkittens as the most naïve characters, instead it is Tygra who succumbs.
+Throughout the series, Tygra is consistently portrayed as the most levelheaded, calm and rational of the ThunderCats, and so for him to become the ThunderCat addicted to the fruit is doubly shocking.
+Exactly why Tygra gives in so easily to the temptation of the fruit is actually something that is slightly obscure in this episode, although it would be explained in Season 3’s “Crystal Canyon”, in which Tygra again becomes addicted, this time to the confidence-boosting powers of the Keystone.
+Tygra reveals then that he has always been shy, and in so doing we learn why he would be susceptible to some sort of confidence-boosting stimulant.
 Nonetheless, seeing such a trap affect one of the most senior of the ThunderCats is nonetheless a shocking thing to witness!

 The second area where the execution of this episode works particularly well is in showing the ramifications of Tygra’s drug taking (or “fruit taking”!).
-By eating the fruit, Tygra falls completely under Mumm-Ra’s influence, and steals the Sword of Omens in exchange for more of the fruit – this is obviously comparable with the scenario where a drug addict will steal to fund their habit.
+By eating the fruit, Tygra falls completely under Mumm-Ra’s influence, and steals the Sword of Omens in exchange for more of the fruit.
+This is obviously comparable to the scenario where a drug addict will steal to fund their habit.
 In a way this exemplifies why ThunderCats was so effective at promoting good moral messages, because the series at its best didn’t lecture its young viewers, but instead showed them examples of why behaving in a certain fashion (either positive or negative) can lead to a certain end result.